-If you always find some missing pairs of socks from your laundry hamper every time you want to do the laundry, it might be time to manage your Goldies obsession with your socks.
+If you always find some missing pairs of socks from your laundry hamper every time you want to do the laundry, it might be time to manage your Golden Retriever’s obsession with your socks.

 A mild obsession with your socks is not harmful to your canine friend, on the contrary, it may help in boosting your relationship thanks to the smell.

-But the dangers of ingesting the whole fabric or small pieces should put you on alert of the health risks associated.
+However, the dangers of ingesting the whole fabric or small pieces should put you on alert for the health risks associated.

 Prevention has always been better than cure.
 You can adopt the following practices to prevent your furry friend from accessing your socks freely.

 1. Keeping socks out of reach

 Leaving dirty socks on the doorways is an easy way to invite your Golden Retriever to pick them up, especially since they are stacked with your scent.

 The best way to manage an obsession with human socks is by keeping the socks in a closed drawer or closet so that the dog cannot easily access them.

 If your pup is very active and playful with the laundry basket, you can keep it in a closed cabinet or invest in a wash basket with a tight lid.

 2. Provide appropriate toys